 Whenever I'm out to buy something, as opposed to buying online, I pay for all the goods I buy in cash.
-Instead of handing over a card or inserting it into a card reader of sorts, I hand over the money directly to the cashier.
+Instead of handing over a card, swiping a card, or inserting it into a card reader of sorts, I hand over the money directly to the cashier.

 I try to do this even in situations where this is uncommon, in hotels for instance if they ask for your credit card.
 It is usually possible to deposit some money instead of handing over your card and that's what I do normally.

 In this article I'm going to lay out the reasons for being against card and digital payment systems.

 There is a large drive towards a cashless society where everyone pays by card or digitally with the help of smartphones, watches, or other means of identification.

 While that may seem comfortable at first, it introduces a series of problems at the same time.

 Lets take a look at some of the issues and find out how cash and non-cash payments differ here.

 It is harder to keep track of payments if you pay digitally or by card and there is a chance that you buy more than you can afford.